MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 <!--I think I need more context before I can properly rewrite this.-->

-Be very careful with these scenarios though.
-As can be seen above, the math looks really nice and pretty on paper.
-But throughout this article, planning for an “*N* + 1” scenario is of paramount importance.
+Planning for an “*N* + 1” scenario is of paramount importance.
 The impact of one DC going offline must be calculated for every scenario.
 In the immediately preceding scenario where the load distribution is even, in order to ensure a 60% load during an “*N*” scenario, with the load balanced evenly across all servers, the distribution will be fine as the ratios stay consistent.
 Looking at the PDC emulator tuning scenario, and in general any scenario where user or application load is unbalanced, the effect is very different:

 | System | Tuned Utilization | New LdapSrvWeight | Estimated New Utilization |
 |--|--|--|--|